cbemstar/image-converter-app/README.md

 Ensure Google OAuth is configured in your Supabase dashboard and that your `users` table includes a `full_name` column (stored in the `auth.users` metadata) so the sign up form can save the user's name.

+The login modal hides the **Full Name** field until you select **Sign Up**.
+If a user tries to sign up with an existing email address they'll see an error with a prompt to use the **Forgot your password** link which triggers the Supabase password reset flow.